Rajiv Menon: Critical acclaim, 1996–2000

 AVM Productions wanted to make a film to commemorate its 50th anniversary in 1997 and signed on Prabhu Deva to play a lead role and A. R. Rahman to score the music for a potential project.
 The production studio revealed that they were looking for a new director and Rahman suggested the name of Rajiv Menon to make his directorial debut.
 Menon thought about the offer for two months and was ultimately convinced by Rahman and Mani Ratnam to accept the project titled Minsara Kanavu.
 Arvind Swamy was then signed up for a role as was Hindi actress Kajol, to make her debut in Tamil films.
 The film was released in January 1997 and was successful at the Chennai box office, notably outperforming Mani Ratnam's political drama Iruvar (1997), which was released on the same day.
 After audiences were initially unhappy with the sad climax of the film, distributors reverted and used an alternate ending which had also been shot for the film.
 A critic from Indolink.com gave the film a positive review, stating that "Minsara Kanavu is again a triangular love story with a little difference.
 It has good entertainment value, awesome cinematography and excellent songs and choreographed dances."
 The film was partially re-shot and released by ABC Films in October 1997 in Hindi as Sapnay to capitalise on Kajol's popularity in Northern India, earning above average reviews from critics.

 After the success of his maiden venture, Menon was signed by producer Kalaipuli S. Thanu to direct a film under his production in the final quarter of 1998.
 Menon announced he had begun pre-production work on a project titled Theekkul Viralai Vaithal during November 1998, with the title taken from a line by Subramania Bharati.
 Menon subsequently wanted a bigger storyline and scripted a screenplay based on the Jane Austen novel, Sense and Sensibility and the project was renamed as Kandukondain Kandukondain.
 Menon claimed that the story of two sisters reflected in the film were reminiscent of him and his brother through difficult parts of their lives.
-Featuring an ensemble cast of actors including Mammootty, Ajith Kumar, Abbas, Aishwarya Rai and Tabu, the film was highly anticipated prior to release owing to its high production values and popular soundtrack by Rahman.
+Featuring an ensemble cast of actors including Mammootty, Ajith Kumar, Tabu, Aishwarya Rai and Abbas, the film was highly anticipated prior to release owing to its high production values and popular soundtrack by Rahman.
 After most of the production was complete in November 1999, Menon wanted a rough copy of the film to be previewed by the village audience first, to ensure that they could relate to the subject, after his previous film failed to fare well in rural areas.
 After showing parts of the film, they eventually held a group discussion before thanking the volunteers with gifts, while receiving positive feedback.